Freezer Meals: Everything You Need to Know

 While many dishes freeze beautifully, others don’t fare as well.
 Fried foods will turn soggy if you freeze and thaw them.
 Mayo-based and dairy-based dishes can often get a little funky in their consistency.
 And you should avoid freezing fruits and vegetables that are high in water content like cucumbers, tomatoes, or watermelon as they will not thaw well on their own but will work perfectly in a soup or in a smoothie!

 How do you freeze and reheat meals?

 Freezing the meals themselves is pretty easy (as you may imagine).
 Pro tip: always let your cooked foods cool down before you put them in the freezer.

 How you decide to freeze your meals will be based on how you think you'll be eating them — if you want to heat up a big batch of something in your Instant Pot for a family dinner, freezing it all together in one container will be easiest.

 If you're generally eating for one, parse out your meal in individual servings for easy reheating.
 A Stasher Sandwich Bag or 2-Cup Bowl is great for this because, let's face it, it’s pretty hard to cut a serving of an already-frozen lasagna.
 Trust me, I've done the legwork.

 As for reheating, that really depends on the dish.
 If it’s a baked dish, you can most likely throw it directly back in the oven.
 Others you may want to heat in the microwave, or thaw in the fridge overnight before cooking the next day, which is ideal for cooked meat.
 A broth or soup should be thawed and reheated in a pot on the stove.
 We know what you're wondering and the answer is yes — you can throw a Stasher bag into a pot of boiling water straight from the freezer.

 Raw meat should be carefully thawed in cold water before cooking.
-And as a rule of thumb, never thaw something and reheat it.
+And as a rule of thumb, never thaw something and refreeze it.
 That can lead to health concerns.